mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     {
       "specVersion" : "MDS Spec version",
       "data": {
-        "deviceCode": "",
-        "bioType" : "Iris",
+        "deviceCode": "A unique code given by MOSIP after successful registration", "bioType" : "Finger",
-        "digitalId": "digital id of the device as per the Digital Id definition.", "deviceServiceVersion": "",
+        "digitalId": "Digital id of the device as per the Digital Id definition.", "deviceServiceVersion": "Device service version",
-        "bioSubType": "Left",
+        "bioSubType": "Left MiddleFinger",
         "purpose": "Auth  or Registration",
         "env":  "Target environment",
         "bioValue": "base64urlencoded extracted biometric (ISO format)",
         "transactionId": "Unique transaction id sent in request", "timestamp": "2019-02-15T10:01:57.086+05:30",
-        "requestedScore": "floating point number to represent the minimum required score for the capture.
-This ranges from 0-100", "qualityScore": "floating point number representing the score for the current capture.
+        "requestedScore": "Floating point number to represent the minimum required score for the capture.
+This ranges from 0-100", "qualityScore": "Floating point number representing the score for the current capture.
 This ranges from 0-100" },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block before encryption)", "error": {